neverstopbuilding/blog/src/_posts/2012-06-09-how-to-check-your-snail-mail-online.md

 Pretty cool right?
 I really like the feature where I can have them deposit a check (for a small fee) right to my bank account.
-Another great thing is the satisfying “Shred” button, asking them to destroy the worldly item while it’s contents live on in digital form.
+Another great thing is the satisfying “Shred” button, asking them to destroy the worldly item while its contents live on in digital form.

 I pay around \$20 a month for this service which includes some extra scanning and forwarding fees.
 It’s perhaps more expensive then a